ArctosDB/arctos/.github/ISSUE_TEMPLATE/exisiting-institution-requesting-a-new-collection.md

 ---
-name: Exisiting Institution Requesting a New Collection
+name: Member Institution Requesting a New Collection
 about: Steps required to add a collection for an existing Arctos member institution
 title: "[Arctos Institution Name] request to add a new collection"
 labels: nodev, Priority-Normal (Not urgent)